 This tour is a fabulous combination of the South Coast, volcanic views and the famous Seljalandsfoss and Skógafoss waterfall with an added Glacier Experience walking tour.
 The perfect day on the South Coast!

-One of our most popular tour of all time.
+One of our most popular tours of all time.
 Glacier hiking and ice climbing on the crystal blue Sólheimajökull.
 This is one for those looking to adventure – and get a good story (or an impressive photo ) to share back home!

 With the retreating of the glacier came a glacier lagoon and yet another chance to go kayaking around icebergs.
 A fabulous 2.5-hour excursion to take.
 Only available as a meet on location tour.

 A glacier rightly sounds like a chilly place to hang out.
 Those doing a glacier walking and a glacier climbing tour will need to keep in mind that you get warm when you move.
 Dress in layers so you can easily take off and your waterproofs, a coat or a sweater.